 RBSE Class 9 Science Chapter 3 important questions and solutions help students to overcome their fear of examination.
-These textbook solutions are solved by subject matter experts, focusing on proper detailed explanations of each question.
+These textbook solutions are solved by subject matter experts, focusing on detailed explanations of each question.
 All the questions are solved accurately with proper examples and diagrams.
-Students should take help of these RBSE Class 9 solutions of Chapter 3 while preparing for their Class 9 exam.
+Students should take the help of these RBSE Class 9 solutions of Chapter 3 while preparing for their Class 9 exam.

 Class 9 Science Chapter 3 explains about atoms, molecules, protons, atomic weight, istotypes, etc. The Chapter will teach students different formulas to calculate mass number, atomic weight of an element and many more concepts related to atomic structure.
 Students should be thorough with their chapter so that they can answer all the questions confidently.
-In this article, we have provided complete solutions of Chapter 3.
+In this article, we have provided complete solutions for Chapter 3.

 RBSE Class 9 Science Chapter 3: Objective Textbook Questions and Solutions

 Q1.
 The Plum Pudding Model of Atom was given by

 (C) Ernest Rutherford

 (C) JJ Thomsan

 Q4. the number of neutrons in the Deutirium Isotope of hydrogen is /are

 Q5.
 What is the Atomic Number of Hydrogen?

 Q6.
 Which scientists invented the Atomic Theory in 1808?